getreu/tp-note/docs/source/tp-note--manpage.md

 that annotates the file '`<path>`' points to.
 If '`<path>`' is a directory (or, when omitted the current working directory), a new note is created in that directory.
 After creation, _Tp-Note_ launches an external text editor of your choice.
-At the same time the system's default web browser is started and connected to _Tp-Note_'s internal web server.
+At the same time the system's web browser is started and connected to _Tp-Note_'s internal web server.
 This server watches and renders the edited note file and generates a live preview.